Georgia Tech holds on, edges South Florida, 14-10

-There wasn’t much offense Saturday beyond Mason, who rushed 20 times for 99 yards.
-Tech (1-1) totaled 257 yards of offense, USF 262.
+There wasn’t much offense beyond Jordan Mason, who rushed 20 times for 99 yards.
+Tech totaled 257 yards of offense, USF 262.
 Each team had two turnovers.

-For the second straight game Tech played three quarterbacks, starting redshirt sophomore Lucas Johnson and bringing Oliver - who started last week at Clemson - and James Graham off the bench.
+Tech redshirt sophomore Lucas Johnson made his first start while Tobias Oliver, who started last week at Clemson, and James Graham came off the bench.
+At times, they subbed in and out on a play-by-play basis.
+Oliver also returned the opening kickoff 16 yards and lined up at least once in the slot.

 None found much success throwing the ball while Tech passed for just 76 yards, but they all had some success on the ground as they combined to run 24 times for 86 of Tech’s 181 rushing yards.

-That balance was much like what the Jackets routinely cranked out over the previous 11 seasons in retired coach Paul Johnson’s spread triple option.
+That ratio was much like the Jackets routinely cranked out over the previous 11 seasons in retired coach Paul Johnson’s spread triple option.

 “We inherited a roster that’s built a certain way ... we have to play to their strengths ... “ Collins said.
 “We will just continue to develop them.
 We are a player-based offense; we are not a scheme-based program.”

-Soon after K.J.
-Sails intercepted a Johnson pass late in the third quarter, the Bulls (0-2) started from Tech’s 25-yard line and pulled within 14-10 on a 20-yard touchdown pass from Jordan McCloud with 14:53 left in the game.
+K.J.
+Sails intercepted a Johnson pass late in the third quarter, giving the Bulls a first down at Tech’s 25-yard line and Jordan McCloud pulled within 14-10 on a 20-yard touchdown pass from Jordan McCloud to Johnny Ford with 14:53 left in the game.

-McCloud threw to Mitchell Wilcox for a 54-yard gain to the 1-yard-line after a touchdown-saving tackle.
+McCloud threw to Mitchell Wilcox for a 54-yard gain to the 1-yard-line, where Tech safety Tariq Carpenter ran him down to save a touchdown.

-On third-and-goal from the 1, Jordan Cronkite tried to leap over the pike at the line of scrimmage and fumbled into the end zone and T.K.
-Chimedza recovered with 10:03 remaining.
+That was a big play because on third-and-goal from the 1, Cronkite tried to leap over the pile, but Tech defensive back Kaleb Oliver thumped him and caused a fumble that Chimedza recovered with 10:03 remaining.

-“We thought he was in (before fumbling), but the officials reviewed it and said he wasn’t over,” said USF coach Charlie Strong.
+“We thought he was in (before fumbling), but the officials reviewed it and said he wasn’t over, so they gave them a fumble there . . . “ said USF coach Charlie Strong.
+“It’s frustrating when you have a first-and-goal at the 1 and you’re only down at the time by four points.”

 THE TAKEAWAY